 Monkey smacked his palm against the grate.
 "Hey, what's over—"

 "The labs," she said quietly.
-"I can't get to the labs.
+"They're totally off-limits.
 Of course it would be there."

 She tangled the speaker wire in her fingers.
 "I get it.
 No wonder no one could find it."